neogcamp/mockBee/website/docs/api/apps/e-commerce.md

   }
   ```

-- **Functionality**: This API call updates an cart item of the user in the db.
+- **Functionality**: This API call updates an existing cart item quantity for the user in the db.

 ---